exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ## Multiple assignment

-[Multiple assignment][multiple assignment] is the ability to assign multiple variables in one line.
-This allows for code to be more concise and readable.
-There has to be x number of variables on the left side of the `=` sign and x number of values on the right side of the `=` sign.
+In multiple assignment since you are assigning a number of variables in one statement, the number of variables on the left side of the assignment operator must match the number of values on the right side.
 To separate the values, use a comma `,`:

 ```python